Multiple people injured in shooting at Texas high school, hunt for suspect underway

-(NewsNation Now) — Multiple people were injured in a shooting at a Texas high school Wednesday morning and a search for the suspect is underway.
+(NewsNation Now) — Multiple people were injured in a shooting at a Texas high school Wednesday morning and the suspect was arrested after a brief manhunt.

-Police confirmed at least four people were hurt at the incident at Timberview High School in Arlington.
+Police confirmed at least four people were hurt at Timberview High School in Arlington.
 Police reported three of the victims were Timberview students and another may have been a teacher.
 One of the victims was pregnant, police said.

 Three of the four were taken to hospitals and the other person refused treatment.